RocaVincent/iguane_harmonization/README.md

 - `N_EPOCHS`, `STEPS_PER_EPOCH`
 - `eval_model`: a validation function that takes no arguments and returns a score to maximize.
 This function is executed every `EVAL_FREQ` epochs and the weights of the best model are saved in *<DEST_DIR_PATH>/best_genUniv.h5*.
 You can also change the value of `EVAL_FREQ`.

 You can change the image shape in *./harmonization/training/input_pipeline/constants.py*.
+A GPU needs to be available to run this script.

+You must be in the *./harmonization/training* directory to use this script.

 ## Prediction tasks